How much does it cost?

 The price for research, review and editing services varies according to the services required and estimated time.
 The more information you provide about your project, the fairer the price is for both you and Right with Rhonda.

 Based on the work required, Rhonda will provide a written, fixed price quote to give you certainty about the cost, timing and the services provided.
 No unpleasant surprises for you or your editor.

 There are many factors which can affect the price of an editing job:

 - the total word count

-- how much editing work is required: proofreading, copyediting, substantive editing or more
+- how much editing work is required such as the mix of proofreading, copyediting, substantive editing or review

 - the mix of text and non-text elements such as tables, figures and graphics